Skip to Main Content

 irina88w/GettyImages; Illustration by Hunter Newton/Bankrate

-The average 30-year mortgage rate began declining from 7 percent in mid-July, fell to as low as 6.2 percent in September, then quickly reversed course, tracking back to 6.88 percent as of Oct.
-30, according to Bankrate’s weekly lender survey.
+So much for hopes that mortgage rates were headed back into the 5 percent range.
+The average 30-year mortgage rate began declining from 7 percent last summer, fell to as low as 6.2 percent in September, then quickly reversed course, tracking back above 7 percent by the end of 2024, according to Bankrate’s weekly lender survey.
+However, as of March 26, rates had fallen to 6.76 percent.

 Will mortgage interest rates go down again?

-Higher mortgage rates have kept homeowners locked in to lower-cost loans.
-Meanwhile, the median home price surged to $404,500 in September, the highest number for that month on record, according to the National Association of Realtors.
+Higher mortgage rates have kept homeowners clinging to lower-cost loans, a trend known as the “lock-in effect.”
+Meanwhile, the median national home price clocked in at $398,400 in February, according to the National Association of Realtors.

 Bankrate’s weekly mortgage rate averages differ slightly from the statistics reported by Freddie Mac, the government-sponsored enterprise that buys mortgages and packages them as securities.
 Bankrate’s rates tend to be higher because they include origination points and other costs, while Freddie Mac removes those figures and reports them separately.
 However, both Bankrate and Freddie Mac report similar overall trends in mortgage rates.

-What to do if you’re getting a mortgage now
+What to do if you’re getting a mortgage this year

 • Improve your credit score.
 A lower credit score won’t prevent you from getting a loan, but it can make all the difference between getting the lowest possible rate and more costly borrowing terms.
 The best mortgage rates go to borrowers with the highest credit scores, usually at least 780.